bb-io/Sanity/README.md

 ## Actions

-Blackbird provides several actions for interacting with your Sanity content:

 - **Search content**: Search for content within a specific dataset.
 If no dataset is specified, the production dataset is used by default.
 - **Get content**: Retrieve a content object from a specific dataset using its content identifier.
 - **Get content as HTML**: Retrieve localizable content fields as an HTML file.